research

 • Financial factors (affordability, merit aid, post-graduation debt)

-Here's the method that works well: create a spreadsheet with whatever columns matter to you.
+Here's the very simple method that works well: create a spreadsheet with whatever columns matter to you.
 Add one column for selectivity (Likely, Target, Reach, High Reach).
 Then add another for 'Overall Fit Assessment’.
-I’ve used a 1-5 rating system there.
+You can use a 1-5 rating system there.
+As you add schools to your list, assess each one for fit and give it a fit score.
+(This is not a perfect science, you're using your judgement as you go.)
+If you know spreadsheets, go a step further and create a formula to weight each column appropriately.

-Once you've completed your research, sort your list by selectivity and then fit assessment.
+Once you've completed your research, sort your list by selectivity and then by fit score.
 Here's what you'll have: a balanced college list with your best fits rising to the top of each selectivity band.

 The Bottom Line

 Rankings measure what's easy to quantify, not what creates transformative college experiences.
-For multi-passionate students especially, the most important factors—intellectual flexibility, interdisciplinary opportunities, and supportive exploration—don't appear in any ranking formula.
+For students interested in intentional exploration especially, the most important factors—intellectual flexibility, interdisciplinary opportunities, and supportive exploration—don't appear in any ranking formula.

 blog